 When biking, you typically aim for a high cadence in easy gear.
 Your body will be working aerobically and you’ll be getting greater benefits from your cycling.
 When you cycle in a low cadence, your body has to work extremely hard and you will most likely tire out quickly.

 When you shift gears, ensure you’re only using one shifter at a time.
 A good rule of thumb is to anticipate any new terrain or incline you’re about to encounter and shift your gear ahead of time.
 For example, if you’re coming up to a hill, change your gear right before you reach the hill.

 Benefits of a Shifter

 Each kind of shifter has its own advantages and disadvantages.
 The great thing about trigger shifters is their versatility of placement.
-You can easily position a trigger shifter on multiple different locations of a handlebar at multiple different angles.
+You can easily position a trigger shifter on multiple locations of a handlebar at multiple angles.
 This is going to give you so much more flexibility than with other shifters.

 Guidelines in Choosing

 An old-fashioned mountain biker may prefer a friction shifter, but otherwise, the friction-shifting method is really going out of style.
 Friction shifting takes a good amount of bike knowledge and is much more manual than indexed shifters.
 In order to use one, you have to manually move the chain in order to get the gear you want, which is difficult to do.

 Indexed shifters, on the other hand, are much simpler and popular with modern bikes.
 All you have to do is press a button and the shifter will automatically change gears.
 It is a much more precise means of changing gears and eliminates a lot of the human error factor.